erdemunal35/pretrained/README.md

 ## Ideas

 This repo could be an insertion for [pretrainedmodels](https://github.com/cadene/pretrained-models.pytorch) even though the repo appears stale for about a year.
 However, it could be an independent project as well.

-## Libraries to user

-- use [click](https://click.palletsprojects.com/en/7.x/) for the command line interface
-- maybe use [pandas](https://pandas.pydata.org/pandas-docs/stable/) for the search results